-In [16], probabilistic moral reasoning is explored, via PROBABILISTIC EPA [15, 34], where an example is contrived to reason about actions, under uncertainty, and thence provide judgment adhering to moral rules within some prescribed uncertainty level.
+In [16], probabilistic moral reasoning is explored, via PROBABILISTIC EPA [15,33], where an example is contrived to reason about actions, under uncertainty, and thence provide judgment adhering to moral rules within some prescribed uncertainty level.
 The example takes a variant of the Footbridge case within the context of a jury trials in court, in order to proffer verdicts beyond reasonable doubt: Suppose a board of jurors in a court is faced with the case where the actual action of an agent shoving the man onto the track was not observed.
 Instead, they are just presented with the fact that the man on the bridge died on the side track and the agent was seen on the bridge at the occasion.
-Is the agent guilty (beyond reasonable doubt), in the sense of violating DDE, of shoving the man onto the track intentionally?
+Is the agent guilty (beyond reasonable doubt), in the sense of violating the Doctrine of Double Effect, of shoving the man onto the track intentionally?

 To answer it, abduction is enacted to reason about the verdict, given the available evidence.
-Considering the active goal judge, to judge the case, two abducibles are available: $verdict(guilty_brd)$ and $verdict(not_guilty)$, where $guilty_brd$ stands for 'guilty beyond reasonable doubt'.
-Depending on how probable each verdict (the value of which is determined by the probability P in the predicate $pr{int_shove}(P)$ of intentional shoving), a preferred $verdict(guilty_brd)$ or $verdict(not_guilty)$ is abduced as a solution.
+Considering the active goal judge, to judge the case, two abducibles are available: the 'verdict of guilty beyond reasonable doubt' and 'verdict of not guilty'.
+Depending on how probable each verdict (the value of which is determined by the probability of intentional shoving), a preferred 'verdict of guilty beyond reasonable doubt' or 'verdict of not guilty' is abduced as a solution.

 The probability with which shoving is performed intentionally is causally influenced by evidences and their attending truth values.
 Two evidences are considered, viz., (1) Whether the agent was running on the bridge in a hurry; and (2) Whether the bridge was slippery at the time.
-The probability $pr{int_shove}(P)$ of intentional shoving is therefore determined by the existence of evidence, expressed as dynamic predicates $evd_run/1$ and $evd_slip/1$, whose sole argument is true or false, standing for the evidences that the agent was running in a hurry and that the bridge was slippery, resp.
+The probability of intentional shoving is therefore determined by the existence of these evidences and their truth value.

 Based on this representation, different judgments can be delivered, subject to available (observed) evidences and their attending truth value.
-By considering the standard probability of proof beyond reasonable doubt -here the value of 0.95 is adopted [30]- as a common ground for the probability of guilty verdicts to be qualified as 'beyond reasonable doubt', a form of argumentation may take place through presenting different evidence (via updating of observed evidence atoms, e.g., $evd_run(true)$, $evd_slip(false)$, etc.) as a consideration to justify an exception.
-Whether the newly available evidence is accepted as a justification to an exception-defeating the judgment based on the priorly presented evidence-depends on its influence on the probability $pr{int_shove}(P)$ of intentional shoving, and thus eventually influences the final verdict.
+By considering the standard probability of proof beyond reasonable doubt -here the value of 0.95 is adopted [30]- as a common ground for the probability of guilty verdicts to be qualified as 'beyond reasonable doubt', a form of argumentation may take place through presenting different evidence (via updating of observed evidence atoms, e.g., the agent was indeed running on the bridge in a hurry, the bridge was not slippery at the time, etc.) as a consideration to justify an exception.
+Whether the newly available evidence is accepted as a justification to an exception -defeating the judgment based on the priorly presented evidence-depends on its influence on the probability of intentional shoving, and thus eventually influences the final verdict.
 That is, it depends on whether this probability is still within the agreed standard of proof beyond reasonable doubt.
-The reader is referred to [16], which details a scenario capturing this moral jurisprudence viewpoint, and its corresponding code informally described above.
+The reader is referred to [16], which details a scenario capturing this moral jurisprudence viewpoint.